 Finally, all sweeteners–natural and artificial, caloric and non-caloric—help maintain cravings for intensely sweet foods.
 As I explain in my 2-min. video Unsweetening the Diet, if you go on a low salt diet, for the first few weeks everything tastes like cardboard until your taste buds have a chance to adapt to the new norm.
 After that, natural low sodium foods taste perfectly fine and adding table salt tastes gross because it’s way too salty.
 Same thing with the sweeteners.

-At home maybe you use a harmless sweetener like erythritol—that’s great, but then what if you go on vacation and forget it at home?
+At home maybe you use a harmless sweetener—that’s great, but then what if you go on vacation and forget it at home?
 You still take your preference for severely sweet food with you and that may end up translating into the increased consumption of less than healthy foods.

 So those are the caveats for even nontoxic sweeteners.
 They are only safe if you don’t use them as an excuse to eat more junk food.